arm-hpc-user-group/Cloud-HPC-Hackathon-2021/README.md

 Teams must then undertake performance and scalability studies and to compare against other processor architectures.
 Amassing points for successful builds, tests, performance analysis and tuning – the team with the most points will take the prizes.

+Take a look at our example mini-app [CloverLeaf](Tutorials/CloverLeaf/README.md).

 ## Gamification

 Whilst the objective of this hackathon is serious, we want to keep it as fun and competitive as possible.